 The Path Forward

-Our process is built on proof of seriousness, not vague promises:
+Our process is built on showing seriousness, step by step:

-- Intake and Medical Detox: If substances are present, we provide on-site medical detox to ensure safety and comfort.
+- Intake and medical detox.
+If substances are present, we provide on-site medical detox for safety and comfort.

-- Comprehensive Evaluation: A deep dive by our psychiatric and clinical team to understand the full diagnostic picture.
+- Comprehensive evaluation.
+Our psychiatric and clinical team works to understand the full diagnostic picture.

-- Establishing a Baseline: Stabilizing symptoms and adjusting medications until the individual is present and able to engage.
+- Establishing a baseline.
+Stabilizing symptoms and adjusting medication until the person is present and able to engage.

-- Step-Down: Transitioning to Partial Hospitalization (PHP) or Intensive Outpatient (IOP) to test new skills in a less controlled environment.
+- Step-down.
+Moving into Partial Hospitalization or Intensive Outpatient care to test new skills in a less controlled setting.

 Questions Every Family Should Ask Before Choosing a Program

 - “Is your program psychiatrist-led?”
-Ask if the psychiatrist is on-site and how often they meet with the patient.
+Ask whether the psychiatrist is on-site and how often they see the patient.

 - “What is the credentialing of your therapists?”
-Ensure they are Masters-level or higher.
+Look for Masters-level or higher.

 - “Can you handle active psychosis or suicidal ideation?”
-If they say no, they are not a true high-acuity psychiatric center.
+A no here means it isn’t a true high-acuity psychiatric center.

 - “Is the program gender-specific?”
-This is vital for safety and removing the distractions that can derail early stabilization.
+This supports safety and removes distractions that can derail early stabilization.

 - “How do you involve the family?”
-You have been part of the crisis; you need to be part of the solution.
+You’ve been part of the crisis, so you should be part of the solution.
+Our family program brings you into the clinical work.

 - “What is your accreditation?”
 Look for the Joint Commission seal.